I want to be very clear about something.

 If you were my friend, and we sat across the table together drinking tea, I would hand you this book.
 I would tell you to read it and than we can talk about it.
 And then when you'd finished reading it I would tell you to check out the Weston A. Price website and just read about what they have to say

 And then, Christina, I would teach you how to cook.
 Not using a microwave.
 Not things that come in packages.
 Real food from real, simple ingredients.
 Simple recipes that are easy to make.
 Maybe you won't like the way it tastes at first, maybe your kids will hate it.
 It's quite possible.
 When we eat packaged food regularly, our tastebuds adjust.
 But guess what?
 They adjust back.
-Once you eat real food-food that's not packaged-- the packaged food will taste like what it really is: food-like products not even fit for compost.
+Once you eat real food-- food that's not packaged-- the packaged food will taste like what it really is: food-like products not even fit for compost.

 And then, Christina, once you'd fallen in love with cooking, I would teach you how to garden.
 And your kids would join in, too!
 Kids love watching the magic of seeds sprouting, and seeing their own labor produce delicious things like cucumbers, tomatoes, and carrots.
 It's a magical world, gardening.